Photosynq/PhotosynQ-Documentation/docs/instruments/backups.md

 # Instrument Backups

-Calibration Information, Settings and as well as Instrument related information is stored in the permanent memory (EEPROM) of your Instrument.
+Calibration Information, Settings and as well as Instrument related information is stored in the non-volatile memory ([EEPROM](https://en.wikipedia.org/wiki/EEPROM)) of your Instrument.
 This memory can be backed up using the Desktop Application, allowing to reset the Instrument if needed.

 ## Create a Backup